Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 ## *Docstring*

-Docstrings are python way of documenting the code.
-They are also ignored by the python like comments.
+Docstrings are Python's way of documenting the code.
+Which are ignored like comments.
-Most of python dev tools render docstring as help text.
+Most of the Python dev tools render docstring as help text.

 ~~~~~
 def checkForpalindrome(phrase):